List View

 As shown there is nothing complex in a way ListView component is used, but some points need clarifications.

-• template - The template tag is used to define a template which will be used for the User Interface of every ListView item.
-As shown there are some standard Angular optional variables marked with let- that are preset for every data item:
+template - The template tag is used to define a template which will be used for the User Interface of every ListView item.
+As shown there are some standard Angular optional variables marked with

-• let-item - the data item itself.
+- the data item itself.-

-• let-even - represents if the index of the data item is an even number
+- represents if the index of the data item is an even number - Inside the actual template it is shown how to use these variables.

-• itemTap event - itemTap event is an event that comes from the NativeScript ListView (the underlying control behind the NativeScript-Angular ListView component).
-There is nothing special here—just a normal one-way to source binding with a corresponding function onItemTap inside the code-behind file.
+event is an event that comes from the NativeScript ListView (the underlying control behind the NativeScript-Angular ListView component).
+There is nothing special here—just a normal one-way to source binding with a corresponding functiononItemTap

 This is a typical usage of the ListView component, however if the business case requires it, there are a few options for customizations.